unaschneck/pydar/README.md

 			resolution='I',
 			top_x_resolutions=None)
 ```
 Either a flyby_id (for example: 'T65') or a flyby_observation_num (for example: '0065') is required.
-A flyby_id will be translated into a flyby_observation_number to access on the backend and the results will be saved under the observation number.
-'T65' will become observation number '0021'
+Note: a flyby_id will be translated into a flyby_observation_number to access on the backend and the results will be saved under the observation number.
+For example, 'T65' will become observation number '0021'

 * **[REQUIRED/OPTIONAL]** flyby_observation_num (string): required if flyby_id not included
 * **[REQUIRED/OPTIONAL]** flyby_id (string): required if flyby_observation_num not included
 * **[REQUIRED]** segment_num (string): a flyby includes multiple image segments (S0X) where S01 is the primary imaging segment ["S01", "S02", "S03"]
-* [OPTIONAL] additional_data_types_to_download (List of Strings): Possible options ["ABDR", "ASUM", "BIDR", "LBDR", "SBDR", "STDR"] (__NOTE__: current functionality does not download any additional data types)
+* [OPTIONAL] additional_data_types_to_download (List of Strings): Possible options ["ABDR", "ASUM", "BIDR", "LBDR", "SBDR", "STDR"] (__NOTE__: current v1 functionality does not download any additional data types)
 * [OPTIONAL] resolution (String): resolution options "B", "D", "F", "H", or "I" (2, 8, 32, 128, 256 pixels/degree), defaults to highest resolution 'I'
 * [OPTIONAL] top_x_resolutions: Save the top x resolution types (5 total resolutions)